oobii/EmojiDictionaryCustomCells/README.md

 # EmojiDictionary
 UITableViewController

+We created a project.
+Dleted the default View Controller from the Main.storyboard.
+Drag Navigation controller on to the Storyboard scene, it takes with it a Table View Controller.
+Set the navigation controller to be the initial view controlle

 A dynamic table view object must have a data source object—and may or may not have a delegate object.
 The data source, which adopts the UITableViewDataSource protocol, is responsible for providing the necessary data to the table view object.